LTUC/amman-dotnet-401d2/Curriculum/Class06/LAB.md

 **A Readme is a requirement.
 No Readme == No Grade.** <br />
 Here are the requirements for a valid readme: <br />

-Add the following to your current readme:
+Add the following to your current readme from Lab 5/Part 1:
 1. Define what an interface is in your own words
 1. Describe what your interfaces are, where are they being implemented, and why.
 Provide Examples.
 1. Updated diagram with your interfaces mapped out.